quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 qlog operators and implementers need to consider security and privacy risks when handling qlog data, including logging, storage, usage, and more.
-The considerations presented in this section may pose varying risks depending on the the data itself or its handling.
+The considerations presented in this section may pose varying risks depending on the data itself or its handling.

 The following is a non-exhaustive list of example data types that could contain sensitive information that might allow identification or correlation of